ICRAR/daliuge/docs/development/app_development/eagle_integration.rst

 The processing will:

 * combine the Doxygen output XML into a single XML file
-* transform the XML into an EAGLE palette file
+* transform the XML into an EAGLE palette file (JSON)
-* push the palette file to the *ICRAR/EAGLE_test_repo* repository.
+* push the palette file to a GitHub/GitLab repository (optional).